OlisaNsonwu/diyar/README.md

-Deduplication of individual-level data, such as repeated spells in hospital, or recurrent cases of infection is a common task in healthcare research and in other fields of research.
+# Overview

-The diyar package aims to simplify the assignment of identifiers that group repeat occurrences under the same individual.
+Record linkage and deduplication of individual-level data, such as repeated spells in hospital, or recurrent cases of infection is a common task in healthcare research and in other fields of research.

-diyar also aims to make deterministic linkage of records between different datasets easier.
+The diyar package aims to simplify the assignment of unique identifiers for matching records and repeat occurrences within a specified period.

-## Installation
+# Installation

 ``` r
 install.packages("devtools")